rserling/kxry/README.md

 ## License

-This project is licensed under the [ErikNerd] License - see the LICENSE.md file for details
+This project is licensed under the [ErikNerd] License - see the LICENSE.md file for details, if the file exists.
+If it does not yet exist, please ignore it.

 ## Acknowledgments